-- K3.1 On the accumulation of 12 or more penalty points in a 12-month period a licence holder will have their licence reviewed. - K3.2 If it is considered that the points arise out of a lack of knowledge of licensing conditions the licence holder may be given a disciplinary sanction (see below) and the 12 points will remain live for a further 12 months.
-Any further imposition of penalty points within 12 months of the decision to offer a sanction will result in the suspension, revocation or review by a council officers or the regulatory subcommittee of that licence holder. - K3.3 The options open to council officers/Committee are explained below.
+- K3.1 On the accumulation of 12 or more penalty points in a 3 year period for drivers/proprietors, and a 5 year period for private hire operators, the licence holder will have their licence reviewed. - K3.2 If it is considered that the points arise out of a lack of knowledge of licensing conditions the licence holder may be given a disciplinary sanction (see below) and the 12 points will remain live until their expiry (3 years for drivers/proprietors and 5 years for private hire operators).
+Any further imposition of penalty points within this period of the decision to offer a sanction will result in the suspension, revocation or review by a council officers or the regulatory sub-committee of that licence holder.

+K3.3 The options open to council officers/Committee are explained below.